Tom11B/Threat-Emulation/README.md

   * Simulates the execution of remote code without compromising the host system.
 No shell is opened, the script assumes that if the code can   be downloaded and executed from a remote location that it is possible to initiate a remote shell with this attack vector.

 ### selfCompile.bat
- * Uses “csc.exe” to compile a batch file into an executable and deletes it after execution.
+ * Uses “csc.exe” to compile a batch file into a .NET assembly and deletes it after execution.
 This tests permissions or whitelisting policies for the Windows compiler installed by default on Windows 10.
+The script can be configured to delete the batch file as well or keep the executable.